factsheet – desexing

 Female desexing (also called spaying/speying) involves the surgical removal of the ovaries and uterus through a small incision on the side [flank] or on the belly [midline] while the cat is under general anaesthetic.
 After surgery, the cat will need to rest and should be kept indoors and fairly quiet for the next few days.
 You should keep an eye on the incision scar and contact your vet if the scar appears to be swollen, weeping or bleeding.
 You will also need to know what type of stitches have been used and make sure your cat does not pull at them.

-Male desexing (also called neutering) is also carried out under general anaesthetic and involves the removal of the testes through a small incision in the scrotum.
+Male desexing (also called neutering or castration) is also carried out under general anaesthetic and involves the removal of the testes through a small incision in the scrotum.
 There are no stitches.
 After surgery, the cat should be kept indoors and fairly quiet for a few days.

 Most male and female cats and kittens recover very quickly from desexing.
 Your vet will give you post-operative care instructions.
 Make sure your cat has plenty of fresh water to drink and offer them their favourite foods.
 Observe them closely and if your cat appears listless and doesn’t have their normal appetite back within 24 hours you should contact your vet.